-Anxiety disorders, such as social anxiety disorder and generalized anxiety disorder, are the most common mental illness in the U.S., affecting roughly 40 million adults each year.
+Anxiety disorders, such as social anxiety disorder and generalized anxiety disorder, are the most common mental illnesses in the U.S., affecting an estimated 40 million adults in the United States.
+However, rates increased significantly during and following the COVID-19 pandemic, with some surveys suggesting the figure may now be higher.

 Medical treatment for an anxiety disorder — such as with an anxiolytic (anti-anxiety) medication — is one of the most common treatments for anxiety, alongside mental health counseling.